Recruiting Coordinator, Contract | Careers | Scale AI

 About the Role:

-We are looking for a talented and experienced Recruiting Coordinator, Contractor (6-month contract) based in New York to join our team and participate in the hiring process from beginning to end.
+We are looking for a talented and experienced Recruiting Coordinator (Contractor 6-month contract) based in San Francisco to join our team and participate in the hiring process from beginning to end.
 You’ll be directly working with our hiring partners, recruiters and candidates to create a personal and creative recruiting experience!

 You will: